Information for International Students

 Burnaby & New Westminster: More affordable than Vancouver but requires a lengthy commute by bus.

-Surrey & Delta & Langley: Around 1.5 hours to 2 hours journey to Vancouver by train and buses.
+Surrey & Delta & Langley: Around 1.5 hours to 2 hours journey each way to VST by train and buses.

 Types of Accommodation